 Poor Master Data Impacts the Bottom Line

 Without over-emphasizing the obvious, it is quite clear that numerous business initiatives rely on the presence of high-quality master data to supply reliable, trustworthy facts to support making key decisions.
 But master data handling in many organizations is in a state of mess.
-Due to the siloed nature of many IT systems and applications, master data is stored in multiple places in a redundant manner.
-This results in disparate data nomenclatures for the same entity, differing data structures and definitions, inconsistent use of rules to enforce business constraints etc. Poor master data manifests in various dimensions:
+Due to many IT systems and applications' siloed nature, master data gets redundantly stored in multiple places.
+It results in disparate data nomenclatures for the same entity, differing data structures, definitions, and inconsistent use of rules to enforce business constraints.
+Poor master data manifests in various dimensions:

 Duplicate records pertaining to the same real-world entity

-When business processes use such error-ridden data to run their transactions, it results in magnifying and propagating these data deficiencies further into other parts of the Enterprise.
-This has a profound impact on the company’s operational and financial results.
-Some or all of the following adverse outcomes can be observed:
+When business processes use such error-ridden data to run their transactions, it magnifies and propagates these data deficiencies to other departments.
+It has a profound impact on the company's operational and financial results.
+Some or all of the following adverse outcomes result:

 Executives stop using operational BI reports voiding ROI assumptions of BI initiatives